 As you believe this inner voice in your head, you subconsciously start sabotaging your goal.
 You don’t give your 100%, you procrastinate, make unwise choices, or get emotionally unbalanced that affects your focus.

-One of the self-sabotaging behaviors is that you don’t feel good in the critical moment.
+One of the self-sabotaging behaviors is that you don’t feel good at the critical moment.
 When it matters the most, and you should perform your best, you ruin it.

 The inner saboteur gets loud whenever we’re at the edge of our comfort zone.
 You can be almost sure that you meet him right there.
 Whenever we move past our old conditioning, our subconscious mind tests us one more time.